Azure/azure-sdk-for-js/sdk/formrecognizer/ai-form-recognizer/README.md

   const client = new DocumentAnalysisClient(endpoint, new AzureKeyCredential(apiKey));

-  // The PrebuiltModels.Receipt `DocumentModel` encodes both the model ID and a stronger return type for the operation const poller = await client.beginAnalyzeDocuments(PrebuiltModels.Receipt, readStream, {
+  // The PrebuiltModels.Receipt `DocumentModel` encodes both the model ID and a stronger return type for the operation const poller = await client.beginAnalyzeDocument(PrebuiltModels.Receipt, readStream, {
     onProgress: ({status}}) => {
       console.log(`status: ${status}`);
     }